moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/impacted_features/advanced-search.md

 * The framework needs to be adjusted to handle indexing an organization.
 This may be as simple as iterating through all namespaces for an organization and kicking off the appropriate workers.

-#### Pros
+##### Pros

 1. Cells can use any search cluster type and version.
 1. Existing framework is well tested and understood by team members.

-#### Cons
+##### Cons

 1. Indexing may take too long for organizations.
 We need to benchmark different organization sizes.
+Related issues: [gitlab#480372](https://gitlab.com/gitlab-org/gitlab/-/issues/480372) and [gitlab#391489](https://gitlab.com/gitlab-org/gitlab/-/issues/391489)
 1. There are no indicators when indexing is complete for database records.
 Organizations will have missing search results until indexing is complete.
 1. Additional load on GitLab instance including Sidekiq, Gitaly, and PostgreSQL.
 Other Sidekiq jobs in the cell will impact indexing completion.

 #### [Cells 2.0] Use Elasticsearch APIs to move data

-Organization migration can be automated with the [Elasticsearch Reindex API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-reindex.html) to move all indexed data for an organziation to the new cell's Elasticsearch cluster.
+If benchmarking results show the existing indexing framework is not fast enough, organization migration could be automated with the [Elasticsearch Reindex API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-reindex.html) to move all indexed data for an organziation to the new cell's Elasticsearch cluster.
 The API supports moving data between two different clusters (or hosts).

 To support this, the following is required: